Estimate Time6 min

 Types of taxes

-• Individual income taxes Employers withhold income tax from their employees' pay, then send the withheld money to the federal government.
+• Individual income taxes Employers withhold income tax from their employees' pay, then send the withheld money to the federal government and potentially state and local governments, if applicable.
 Self-employed folks, such as independent contractors and business owners, are responsible for paying estimated taxes each quarter and filing an annual tax return.
 Money collected from income taxes is used for national programs, including national defense, law enforcement, and social programs.
-These funds are also used to pay interest on the national debt.
-About half of federal revenue comes from these taxes.1
+These funds, among others, are also used to pay interest on the national debt.
+Over half of all federal revenue comes from these taxes.1

 • Capital gains taxes Capital gains taxes are levied on profits from the sale of a capital asset, such as stocks and bonds, jewelry, or valuable collectibles.
-The rate you pay depends on whether you've held the asset for less than or more than a year.
+The rate you pay depends on whether you've held the asset for a year or less or for more than a year.
 The tax rate for short-term capital gains may be higher than for long-term ones.
 In some circumstances, selling your home may be subject to capital gains taxes.
 The type of asset you are selling may also play a role in how gains are taxed.

 • Property taxes State and local governments often charge a tax on the value of property owned by individuals and businesses.
 That government-determined value may be larger or smaller than what the owner originally paid for the property.